mondrasovic/vectorization_presentation/slides.md

 ### Broadcasting

 * It stands at the core of vectorizing array operations to make looping efficient
-* Assuming certain conditions are met, the smaller array is “broadcast” across the larger array to assure shape compatibility
+* The smaller array is “broadcast” across the larger array to assure shape compatibility

- * Fun fact: even some mathematical books, e.g., [Deep Learning](https://www.deeplearningbook.org/) by *I. Goodfellow*, *Y. Bengio*, and *A. Courville*, have adopted the broadcasting notation to simplify formulas, even though it's "against the rules" of linear algebra
+> Fun fact: even some mathematical books, e.g., [Deep Learning](https://www.deeplearningbook.org/) by *I. Goodfellow*, *Y. Bengio*, and *A. Courville*, have adopted the broadcasting notation to simplify formulas, even though it's "against the rules" of linear algebra

 ---